 How do you start creating trust in the team?

 Well, remember about building trust from the head and trust from the heart?
 It all started from there.

 Know who are your team members

-If you hear a team member talking most of the time about tasks accomplished, project challenges, improvements and barely asking about how your day is going, there is a good chance that person builds trust from the head.
-Building trust from the head means building trust at a cognitive level based on the confidence the team member feels in another person’s accomplishments, skills and reliability to get work done.
+If you hear a team member talking most of the time about tasks accomplished, project challenges, and improvements and barely asking about how your day is going, there is a good chance that person builds trust from the head.
+Building trust from the head means building trust at a cognitive level based on the confidence the team member feels in another person’s accomplishments, skills, and reliability to get work done.

 On the other side, if you hear a team member asking most of the time about your day, family, talking about her day, her family, regularly taking time for chit chat before diving into business matters then there is a good chance that person builds trust from the heart